 Generally arthroscopic surgeries are less invasive than open ones.
 The incisions usually are much smaller, usually 1 cm or less.
 These surgeries still involve difficult recoveries, though.
 Some procedures still cause significant pain and require long periods after surgery where patients must wear a brace, use crutches or limit weight on the leg.

-What patients can expect after surgery
+What patients can expect after knee surgery

 It is important to discuss postoperative instructions with your surgeon, because all surgical procedures are different.
 Generally, you can get the small incisions wet in a shower within a few days.
 Often the knee swells from the work done to treat the injured structure or from the fluid pumped through the knee.
 The swelling can be uncomfortable.
 You can use ice or a cold therapy device to try to decrease swelling of the knee and leg.
 Also, physical therapy can be helpful to regain motion and strength after these surgeries.